-In Tables 3a, b, c, and d, the rated internal working pressures are shown for both annealed (soft) and drawn (hard) Types K, L, M and DWV copper tube for service temperatures from 100°F to 400°F. The ratings for drawn tube can be used for soldered systems and systems using properly designed mechanical joints.
+In Tables 14.3a-d, the calculated rated internal working pressures based on the ASME (Boardman) equation are shown for both annealed (soft) and drawn (hard) Types K, L, M and DWV copper tube for service temperatures from 100°F to 400°F. The ratings for drawn tube can be used for soldered systems and systems using properly designed mechanical joints.
 Fittings manufacturers can provide information about the strength of their various types and sizes of fittings.

 When welding or brazing is used to join tubes, the annealed ratings must be used, since the heating involved in these joining processes will anneal (soften) the hard tube.
-This is the reason that annealed ratings are shown in Table 3c for Type M and 3d for DWV tube, although they are not furnished in the annealed temper.
-Table 3e lists allowable internal working pressures for ACR tube.
+This is the reason that annealed ratings are shown in Table 14.3c for Type M and 14.3d for DWV tube, although they are not furnished in the annealed temper.
+Table 14.3e lists allowable internal working pressures for ACR tube.

-In designing a system, joint ratings must also be considered, because the lower of the two ratings (tube or joint) will govern the installation.
+In designing a system, tube, fitting and joint ratings must be considered collectively, because the lower of the ratings (tube, fitting or joint) will govern the maximum installation design pressure.
 Most tubing systems are joined by soldering or brazing.
-Rated internal working pressures for such joints are shown in Table 4a.
+Rated internal working pressures for such joints are shown in Table 14.4a.
 These ratings are for all types of tube with standard solder joint pressure fittings and DWV fittings.
 In soldered tubing systems, the rated strength of the joint often governs design.

-When brazing, use the ratings for annealed tube found in Tables 3a-3e as brazing softens (anneals) the tube near the joints (the heat affected zone).
-Joint ratings at saturated steam temperatures are shown in Table 4a.
+When brazing, use the ratings for annealed tube found in Tables 14.3a-e as brazing softens (anneals) the tube near the joints (the heat affected zone).
+Joint ratings at saturated steam temperatures are shown in Table 14.4a.